UN Identifies 5 Key Areas to Boost EWS Efficiency

 Private sector engagement.

-The private sector is the ideal advocate for resilient thinking because of its direct relationship with consumers, customers, and supplier.
-They can influence the public to demand risk-sensitive produce and services.
+The private sector is the ideal advocate for resilient thinking because of its direct relationship with consumers, customers, and suppliers.
+They can influence the public to demand risk-sensitive products and services.

-Bolstering emergency response and disaster resilience is also within the private sectors’ interest because of economic obligation and humanitarian responsibility.
-Statistic would show that disasters are affecting livelihoods, businesses essentials like power and transportation infrastructure.
+Bolstering emergency response and disaster resilience is also in the private sector’s interest because of economic obligation and humanitarian responsibility.
+Statistics show that disasters affect livelihoods and business essentials like power and transportation infrastructure.

-As such, private sectors such as insurance companies have an obvious interest in reducing the number of disaster-related incidents.
+As such, private sectors, such as insurance companies, are interested in reducing the number of disaster-related incidents.

 The number of national early warning systems is almost equal to the number of countries.
-They are also easily managed by each country because it is tailored to their needs and are operated under mandated governmental agencies.
+Each country easily manages them because they are tailored to its needs and operated under mandated governmental agencies.

-Global or regional warning systems are just a few but plays a vital role because they cover larger areas that feed on conditions in more than one country.
+Global or regional warning systems are just a few, but they play a vital role because they cover larger areas and feed on conditions in more than one country.

-Sharing expertise and merging between national, regional, and global EWS increases the possibility of coordinating joint response operation and spreading information faster to many people.
+Sharing expertise and merging between national, regional, and global EWS increases the possibility of coordinating joint response operations and spreading information faster to many people.

-The solutions and examples presented in the report show that setting up an early warning system is a long and complex process and requires attention to each of its element because EWS is only as effective as its weakest components.
+The solutions and examples presented in the report show that setting up an early warning system is a long and complex process that requires attention to each element because EWS is only as effective as its weakest components.

-In acknowledging the EWS complexity, the report can be useful in two ways.
+In acknowledging the complexity of the EWS, the report can be helpful in two ways.

-The report is also based on the ethos of the challenge-solution approach, or on the premise that it is always possible to find a solution for every challenge.
+The report is also based on the ethos of the challenge-solution approach, which states that finding a solution for every challenge is always possible.

 To view the entire report, click the link below: